allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. In the Mission Board> Tools> Options> Squadron Preferences, check the Auto No-Go box.
 This automatically checks the manual No-Go box for anyone added to a sortie.
 When the manual No-Go box is checked for any person on the crew, the sortie’s tail number will not be visible to anyone on the crew on the Mission Board, Squadron Daily Schedule, or any Scheduling report.

 2. Back on the Crew tab, once someone verifies a crewmember is good to go, go to the Crew Details dialog and manual y uncheck the No-Go box.
-Once al crew members on the sortie are unchecked, the tail number will display.
+Once all crew members on the sortie are unchecked, the tail number will display.

     !!!
 Note
         This manual checkbox is not tied at all to the automatic Go/No-Go page in PEX.